futuresuper/fs-website-2021/src/pages/faqs/what-is-the-downsizer-contribution.md

 There are a number of requirements to assess your eligibility for the Downsizer contribution.
 You can read more about the eligibility requirements on the ATO website [here](https://www.ato.gov.au/Individuals/Super/Growing-your-super/Adding-to-your-super/Downsizing-contributions-into-superannuation/).

-***You should consider speaking with a professional financial advisor before making any financial decisions.***
+***You should consider speaking with a professional financial advisor before making any financial decisions.*** \
+\
+***Note**: From 1 July 2022, [](https://www.ato.gov.au/Individuals/Super/Growing-your-super/Adding-to-your-super/Downsizing-contributions-into-superannuation/)eligible individuals aged 60 years or older can choose to make a downsizer contribution into their superannuation of up to $300,000 per person ($600,000 per couple) from the proceeds of selling their home.
+Please see the [following ATO article](https://www.ato.gov.au/General/New-legislation/In-detail/Super/Flexible-super---reducing-the-eligibility-age-for-downsizer-contributions/#:~:text=Effective%20from%201%20July%202022,proceeds%20of%20selling%20their%20home.) for more information.*